orcfax/docs/docs/orcfax-solution/roadmap.md

 #### Explorer launch

 The Orcfax Explorer was released at the same time as our ADA-USD feed.
-This resource provides a powerful demonstration of the “trust but verify” concept to the Cardano community and other stakeholders interested in the price of ADA.
+This resource provides a powerful demonstration of the "trust but verify" concept to the Cardano community and other stakeholders interested in the price of ADA.

 We recognize that not all those interested in oracle data or even our own